Hipomenes/cosmopolitics/README.md

 ---

-# Course Information

-The workshop will meet on select Wednesays in Humanities Gateway 303, from 10am to 1pm.
-See the [calendar](##calendar) below for a detailed schedule.
-There will be no writing assignments for the workshop.
-Credit is dependent on attendance, reading and **active** participation.
-You can make up for a missed session by preparing a kick-off presentation the next session.
-The readings for every session are roughly equivalent to a short book.
+The workshop will meet on select Wednesays during Fall 2024, Winter and Spring of 2025 from 10am to 1pm.
+See the calendar below for a detailed schedule.
+There are no writing assignments for the workshop, so credit is dependent on attendance, reading and **active** participation.
+Full attendance of the 10 workshop sessions is expected, but you can make up for a missed session by preparing a kick-off presentation.
+The reading load will be equivalent to a short book for every session.

 ---